SPAY AND NEUTER

 Free, small additional fees or negotiable co-pays

-A program that offers spay/neuter for a $15 co-pay or lower if receiving government assistance) for residents of the Pima County, excluding the towns of Marana and Sahuarita.
+A program that offers spay/neuter for a $15 co-pay (or lower if receiving government assistance) for residents of the Pima County, excluding the towns of Marana and Sahuarita.

-Choose which clinic best accommodates your needs.
+Choose which of the 8 participating clinics best accommodates your needs.
 Most participating clinics cover the full cost of surgery including in heat fees, pregnancy terminations and cryptorchidism (undescended testicles), but be sure to ask individual clinics about possible additional charges which can vary by clinic.
 On occasion, some dogs require protective e-collars ($10-12) if they’re licking their surgical site and two clinics require vaccines at an additional cost ($5-23).